isc-projects/kea/doc/sphinx/arm/agent.rst

     # from sources using libcfgrpt.a
     $ strings src/lib/process/cfgrpt/.libs/libcfgrpt.a | sed -n 's/;;;; //p'

+-  ``-X`` - As of Kea 3.0, disables path and permissions restrictions.
+   The server will emit a warning at startup that sercurity restrctions have been disabled.
+Do not use this mode of operation without careful consideration and takng any necessary precautions.
+Falure to do so can expose deployments to security vulnerabilities.
+For more information please read section :ref:`securing-a-kea-deployment`.

 The CA is started by running its binary and specifying the configuration file it should use.
 For example: